Cavolino/Security-Engineering/Week4/readme.md

         6. Username = gordonb
            Password = abc123

-(actually it is the second one if we count the 0-attempt which is the attempt with blank credentials).
+(actually they are the second and the seventh if we count the 0-attempt which is the attempt with blank credentials).

 I came with this conclusion because of the response length.
-I analyzed the response and I noticed that the length is pretty much the same with every attempt but in those 2 it is different.
+I analyzed the responses and I noticed that the length is pretty much the same with every attempt but in those 2 it is different.
-For the other requests is about 4702-4703 but the length of those 2 attempts is more.
+For the other requests is about 4702-4703 but the length of those 2 attempts is more, about 4740.

 ![BruteForce](img/brute_force.png)

-After noticed that I analyzed the response and the length is more because of the changing of the return message.
+After that, I analyzed the response and the length is more because of the changing of the return message.
 One is "Username and/or password incorrect." and one is "Welcome to the password protected area admin".
-There are also other changes in the response page, but for me this one is the important one.
+There are also other changes in the response page, but for me this one is the important one for checking the correct login.

 Unsuccess | Success
 :-------------------------:|:-------------------------: